SergeiGL/Rust_MCS_Sharpe_Ratio/README.md

 * **Python (Rust function replica) approach**: ~0.0599

-`Rust_MCS` not only achieved a slightly higher Sharpe ratio, but also provided sparse solutions that better respected the desired weight constraints (clean 0%, 1%–10% bounds).
+`Rust_MCS` not only achieved a slightly higher Sharpe ratio, but also provided sparse solutions that better respected the desired weight constraints.

 Python (Rust function replica) approach is stuck at the initial point and cannot progress further.
 That is why it has such a low result.